+EHS

-BSEC 2603 Business & Economic Statistics 2213 Intro to Probability and Statistics MATH PSYCH 3833 Behavioral Science Statistics SOC 3833 Statistics for the Social Sciences Three hours introductory statistics course
+2603 Business & Economic Statistics BSEC MATH 2213 Intro to Probability and Statistics PSYCH 3833 Behavioral Science Statistics SOC 3833 Statistics for the Social Sciences Three hours introductory statistics course

-Major in Nursing (Generic)
+Major in Nursing (Pre-Licensure)

-1142 Introduction to Professional Nursing NRSG
+NRSG 1142 Introduction to Professional Nursing

 NRSG 2223 Physical Assessment

 Clinical component courses:

 NRSG 2104 Nursing Process

 3118 Child-Adult Nursing I NRSG

 NRSG 3192 Pharmacology I

 NRSG 3218 Child-Adult Nursing II 3392 Pharmacology II NRSG

 NRSG 3883 Nursing Research

 4165 Nursing-Childbearing Family NRSG 4214 Psychiatric-Mental Health Nursing NRSG

 NRSG 4283 Community Health Nursing

 NRSG 4374 Adaptation in Aging

 NRSG 4383 Concepts of Leadership and Mgmt NRSG 4513 Comprehensive Clinical Nursing 4954 Transition to Professional Practice NRSG

 III.
 Minor (Not Required)

 IV.
 Recommended Elective Course

 NRSG 4991-4 Individual Studies in Nursing (Subject named in title listing)

-V. Electives 1-2
+V. Electives 3-4

 VI.
 Total Hours Required

 124

 VII.
 Special Requirements

 Students should obtain a detailed guide to the program from their advisors.
 A grade of "C" or better in each nursing course is required for graduation.
 Students who earn a "D" or an "F" in a nursing course must repeat that course with a grade of "C" or better before continuing in the nursing program.
 After admission to the clinical component, students who do not maintain continuous enrollment in ECU nursing courses must reapply for admission to the program.
 Safe and ethical practice is required for retention, progression, and graduation.

 Because of the rising level of patient acuity and of rapidly changing technology in health care, it is essential that students demonstrate currency in medications, procedures, and in the content of clinical nursing courses.
 Students who apply to re-enter or transfer into the nursing program will be required to demonstrate their competency in the clinical nursing courses taken one year or more previously.
 This competency may be demonstrated through successful completion of the appropriate advanced standing examinations.
 Clinical skills may be assessed.
 The policy does not apply to students who are currently licensed as Registered Nurses.

 Malpractice insurance is required for all students enrolled in a nursing course which has a clinical or laboratory component.
 Malpractice insurance may be obtained through the University at specified times.

 The OSRHE computer proficiency graduation requirement will be met through completion of CMPSC 1513 (including equated or substituted courses), or testing out of the challenge exam for this course, OR successful completion of an associate of arts or associate of science degree at an Oklahoma two-year college in which the computer skills requirement was met.
 Satisfaction of this requirement may not reduce or remove any program requirements.

-Students beginning at East Central University in the fall 2007 semester or later who have earned less than sixty-four semester hours are required to take two classes with a designated servicelearning component.
-Students transferring to ECU for the first time in the fall 2007 semester or later with sixty-four or more semester hours will be required to take one class with a servicelearning component.

 There is no minor in nursing.